ansible/ansible/docsite/rst/playbooks2.rst

 To save some typing, repeated tasks can be written in short-hand like so::

-    - name: add user $item
+    - name: add several users
       action: user name=$item state=present groups=wheel
       with_items:
          - testuser1